rychnovsky/nextjs-project-starter/README.md

 # Next.js Project Starter

-"Not so minimal" config to start building any new [Next.js](https://nextjs.org/) project with styled-components and all linting and testing tools ready, with a highly opinionated folder structure.
+"Not so minimal" boilerplate to start building any new [Next.js](https://nextjs.org/) project with styled-components and all linting and testing tools ready, with a highly opinionated folder structure.

-As of 03/2022, this setup uses all the new features of Next.js 12.1
+As of 06/2022, this setup uses all the new features of Next.js 12.1 and React 18

 ## Folder Structure